Discover 11 use cases for facial recognition.

 #1.
 We are reaching new heights in airport boarding.

 Every year, more than 100 million passengers pass through Paris-Charles de Gaulle and Paris-Orly airports.

 In 2009, the airports’ owner – the ADP Group – introduced PARAFE fingerprint recognition technology to speed up the process.
-However, only 4% of people could use it, as the access to fingerprint biometrics were protected within the ePassports’ chip.
+However, only 4% of people could use it, as access to fingerprint biometrics was protected within the passports chip.
 And there was often confusion among users.
 Which finger?
 Which hand?

 In 2017, the airport authorities decided to upgrade PARAFE with facial recognition systems provided by Gemalto.
 The new system, which comprises 105 smart gates, delivers the following benefits:

 Almost half of the travelers have passports compatible with facial biometrics.